Morphine, a powerful opiate used to treat severe pain, is among the most addictive prescription drugs.

 With the assistance of medical experts in a structured setting, users frequently find it simpler to get through the challenging withdrawal symptoms and stop using morphine permanently.

-There are two main types of treatment: inpatient treatment, in which the patient lives at the facility, and outpatient treatment, in which the patient stays in their own home (or a sober living home).
+There are two main types of treatment used for morphine addiction: inpatient treatment, in which the patient lives at the facility, and outpatient treatment, in which the patient stays in their own home (or a sober living home).

 Inpatient treatment programs require patients to enroll themselves in a controlled setting to address substance use or alcohol use disorder, co-occurring mental disorders, and other behaviors that may be causing them problems.